Popular Dog Breeds

-The Parson Terrier is a happy and devoted little dog.
+The Parson Russell Terrier is a happy and devoted little dog.
 They are obedient yet totally fearless in the face of danger.
 This breed loves to play and fool around and are generally good with older children.
-Parson's don't like to be hit or played with roughly, so care is recommended with very small children.

 As with all terriers, they are intelligent and will quickly learn what they can get away with.
 They have strong hunting instincts and should not be trusted with other small animals.
 Parsons need plenty of exercise both mentally and physically and can become destructive if they don’t get it.

-Hair type: Parson Terriers have a harsh double coat comes in both smooth and wirehaired.
+Hair type: Parson Russell Terriers have a harsh double coat that can be rough, broken or smooth.
 The coat colour is predominantly white with black, tan or grizzle markings or a tricolour combination.

 Daily coat care: All coat types are easy to groom.
 Comb and brush regularly with a firm bristle brush, and bathe only when necessary.
 A Parson Terrier will need to have its coat hand stripped a couple of times a year.